 |---|---|

-| Too many bad bacteria (pathogens) dominate | Good bacteria are strong and in control |
+| Too many pathogens (bad bacteria/yeast) dominate | Good bacteria, archaea and yeast are strong and in control |

 | Inflammation, cravings, fatigue, mood swings | Calm energy, clear mind, better immunity |

-| Triggered by stress, sugar, alcohol, antibiotics | Supported by fermented food, nature, calm, rhythm |
+| Triggered by stress, sugar, alcohol, addictions, antibiotics, chaos | Supported by fermented food, nature, calm, rhythm, order |

 Feed the good bacteria daily – they protect you and keep the ancient intelligence inside you alive and strong.